DomMc97/Applied-Maths-MSc-Thesis/docs/GAM Classes/ReadME.md

 A class with functions related to the calculation of the Geographic Adjacency Measure.

 ## Benchmark_class.py
-A child of GAM which contains a set of functions relating to the calculation of benchmarks of Geographic Adjaceny measure.
+A child of GAM which contains a set of functions relating to the calculation of benchmarks of Geographic Adjaceny Measure.

 ## Geopandas.ipynb
 A notebook detailing how to install Geopandas in a Google Colab notebook.